Adaptive Manifold Clustering: Introduction

-where denotes the \emph{empirical mass of the union}, $\mathcal K(\alpha, \beta)$ denotes the Kullback-Leibler divergence of two Bernoulli variables with means $\alpha$ and $\beta$ and
+where denotes the \emph{empirical mass of the union}, \( \mathcal K(\alpha, \beta) \) denotes the Kullback-Leibler divergence of two Bernoulli variables with means \( \alpha \) and \( \beta \) and

-is a plug-in estimator for the gap coefficient.
-In the AWC algorithm, the assumption of the weights being of the non-adaptive form $w_{ij}^{(k-1)} = \mathds 1(\|X_i-X_j\| \leq h_{k-1})$ will only be guaranteed for the first step, as the weights are successively updated as
+is an estimator for the gap coefficient.
+In the AWC algorithm, the assumption of the weights being of the non-adaptive form \( w_{ij}^{(k-1)} = \mathds 1(\|X_i-X_j\| \leq h_{k-1}) \) will only be guaranteed for the first step, as the weights are successively updated as

-for some parameter $\lambda \in\mathbb R$.
-That is, the so called \emph{test of no gap} given in \eqref{eqn_test_statistic} that is used in the procedure does not necessarily coincide with the likelihood-ratio test, complicating the theoretical study.
-However, the successive updates of the weights allow the weights to carry information from all previous steps and enable the algorithm the algorithm to detect gaps at any scale, in particular at a signicantly smaller scale than the size of the final clusters.
+for some parameter \( \lambda \in\mathbb R \).
+That is, the so-called \emph{test of no gap} given in \eqref{eqn_test_statistic} that is used in the procedure does not necessarily coincide with the likelihood-ratio test, complicating the theoretical study.
+However, those successive updates allow the weights to carry information from all previous steps and enable the algorithm to detect gaps at any scale, in particular at a significantly smaller scale than the size of the final clusters.

-The ouput of the algorithm will be a weight matrix $\left(w_{ij}^{(K)}\right)_{i, j = 1}^n$.
+The output of the algorithm will be a weight matrix \( \left(w_{ij}^{(K)}\right)_{i, j = 1}^n \).
 Experiments have shown this matrix to carry relevant information about the cluster structure of the data.
-However, there is no theoretical guarantee, that these weights actually describe the edge disjoint union of fully connected graphs.
-Adding to the remark at the end of the last paragraph, the lack of a well-defined cluster objective of AWC can be seen as a disatvantage from a theoretical point of view.
-But from a practical point of view, it allows the algorithm to adapt well to a very inhomogeneous and unknown cluster structure.
+In fact, AWC performs well on artificial and real-live data benchmarks.
+However, there is no theoretical guarantee, that these weights actually describe the edge-disjoint union of fully connected graphs.
+The lack of a well-defined global cluster objective of AWC distinguishes it from most other methods and can be seen as a disadvantage from a comparative point of view.
+But from a practical point of view, this allows the algorithm to adapt well to a very inhomogeneous and unknown cluster structure.
+Moreover, the local cluster structure can also be seen as an advantage as it allows for overlapping clusters.

+The idea of the no gap test seems similar to a density-based method such as DBSCAN.
+This is in fact true on a local level in most situations.
+However, the absolute density levels are irrelevant for the local decisions of the AWC procedure.
+Thus, the results on a global level differ significantly from those obtained at a certain level of a density level tree, c.f. figure \ref{fig_counterexamples_density_tree}.